idpass/idpass-lite-java/CONTRIBUTING.md

-# Contributing to ID PASS Lite
+# Contributing to ID PASS Lite Java

 Thank you for your interest to contribute to ID PASS Lite!
 We want to make contributing to this project as easy as possible, whether it's: